universityofgalway-library/dspace-pure-metadata-matching/README.md

 #### Organisation Validation

 After building the contributor list, all internal organisation UUIDs are batch-validated against the Pure API.
+For any UUID that returns a non-200 response from the internal organisations endpoint, the behaviour depends on `COLLECT_EXTERNAL_ORGS`:

+- `COLLECT_EXTERNAL_ORGS = False`: the UUID is omitted entirely from the contributor and a warning is written to the processing log.
+- `COLLECT_EXTERNAL_ORGS = True`: the Pure external organisations endpoint is checked for the same UUID.
+If found, the UUID is attached to the contributor as an `externalOrganization` and the type change is recorded in the processing log.
+If not found in external organisations either, the UUID is omitted entirely and a warning is written to the processing log.

-Any UUID that returns a non-200 response is moved from `organizations` (internal) to `externalOrganizations` (external) on the contributor.
-This prevents write failures caused by stale or incorrect UUIDs in the person mapping.
+This prevents write failures caused by stale or incorrect UUIDs in the person mapping while avoiding silent data loss.

 ### Funder Processing